charlesneimog/py4pd/Documentation/projects.md

 ## Project 1 - Simple Script

-Once you install Python and `py4pd`, the simple way to use Python inside PureData is trhow `.py` files.
+Once you install Python and `py4pd`, the simple way to use Python inside PureData is by `.py` files.
 You must organize your work as

 ```
 ├─ PROJECT_FOLDER